berkaynizam/ai-cam.github.io/_people/anna-moore.md

 ---
-layout: person
-title: Dr
+team_member: ""
-name: Anna Moore
+title: Anna Moore
-given: Anna
-family: Moore
+photo: /assets/images/uploads/am2708-1-.jpeg
+job_title: Assistant Professor in Child Psychiatry and Medical Informatics
 department: Department of Psychiatry
-job_title: Assistant Professor in Child Psychiatry and Medical Informatics
 biography: "I am Dr Anna Moore, Assistant Professor in Child Psychiatry and Medical Informatics in the Department of Psychiatry, University of Cambridge.
   My goal is to develop personalised, preventative clinical pathways for